-Advise females not to breastfeed during treatment with QINLOCK and for at least 1 week after the final dose [see Use in Specific Populations (8.2)].
+Advise females not to breastfeed during treatment with QINLOCK and for 1 week after the last dose [see Use in Specific Populations (8.2)].

 Infertility

 Advise males of reproductive potential that QINLOCK may impair fertility [see Use in Specific Populations (8.3), Nonclinical Toxicology (13.1)].